List of Tiger King subjects: Travis Maldonado

 Travis Maldonado was an American employee at the Greater Wynewood Exotic Animal Park and the second husband of Exotic.
 Maldonado arrived at the Greater Wynewood Exotic Animal Park in late 2013.
 In Tiger King, Maldonado was shown getting upset over Exotic not meeting him somewhere, claiming beforehand that Exotic doesn't care about his problems or what he does at the zoo.
 Before meeting Exotic over punching the meat truck, Maldonado jokingly asked if he's "trying to make him blow his top."

 Under the influence of drugs, Maldonado would frequently point guns at other people at the park, including Exotic's campaign manager Joshua Dial, who told Maldonado to stop.
-Maldonado tried to convince Dial that the gun was a Ruger with no magazine in it, and Rugers won't fire without a magazine.
+Maldonado tried to convince Dial that the gun was a Ruger with no magazine in it, and that Rugers do not fire without a magazine.
 On October 6, 2017, Maldonado put the gun to his own head in front of Dial to prove his point, but the gun fired, despite not having a magazine in it, killing Maldonado when he pulled the trigger and traumatising Dial.
 Exotic told TM that his "entire soul died" afterwards, and told the press that Maldonado's death was an accident, thinking his gun would not go off without the magazine in it.

 Dillon Passage

 Dillon Passage is Exotic's third husband.
 Passage and Exotic married on December 11, 2017, two months after the death of Exotic's previous husband, Travis Maldonado.
 One of the witnesses of the wedding between Passage and Exotic was Maldonado's mother.

-In March 2021, Exotic and Passage's relationship experienced a strain after Passage did not answer one of Exotic's calls, with many people suspecting they had broken up.
-On Friday, March 26, Passage revealed on Instagram that he and Exotic are seeking a divorce, but on good terms and that he'll continue to have Exotic in his life.
+In March 2021, Passage revealed on Instagram that he and Exotic are seeking a divorce, but remain on good terms and that he will continue to have Exotic in his life.
 The day after Passage announced that he and Exotic were divorcing, Exotic's lawyer Francisco Hernandez told Us Weekly that they planned to "stay married right now so things don't get complicated".
 In July 2021, Passage announced his relationship with another man; John.
-Exotic wished the couple well, but stated that he would have liked to have been told by Passage himself rather than TMZ.
+The divorce was finalized in March 2023.